-The McGoogan Library of Medicine at the UNMC has received a large research collection from the estate of the late Wolf Wolfensberger, Ph.D.
-(1934-2011).
+The Leon S. McGoogan Health Sciences Library at UNMC has received a large research collection from the estate of the late Wolf Wolfensberger, PhD (1934-2011).
 The collection presents a unique opportunity for continuing scholarly research and activities from one of the field’s most influential thinkers.
 It includes books, archival materials, and artifacts.
 The collection will be sorted, organized, and processed and will then be available for use by researchers.
-Digitized materials are available online.

 For more information on Dr Wolfensberger and his work, please visit the following websites that are managed by the International Social Role Valorization Association (ISRVA):